discolabs/django-shopify-auth/README.md

 * It persists users' Shopify access tokens in the database, rather than in the Session, meaning your app will be able to make API calls on behalf of a user when they're not logged in.

-* It supports the authentication flow for "Embedded SDK" Shopify apps.
+* It supports the token-based authentication flow for Embedded Shopify apps.

 Package Status
 --------------